ora-io/awesome-uniswap-hooks/README.md

 _These are templates for writing Uniswap V4 Hooks._

-- [Saucepoint's Template](https://github.com/saucepoint/v4-template): This template repository provides a starting point for writing Uniswap V4 hooks.
+- [Uniswap Foundation's Template](https://github.com/uniswapfoundation/v4-template): This template repository provides a starting point for writing Uniswap V4 hooks.
 It includes the necessary files and contracts to get started.
 This template can be used to create a custom hook that can be used to execute arbitrary code on every swap.
+Previously built by [saucepoint](https://github.com/saucepoint).
 - [SolidityLabs' Template](https://github.com/soliditylabs/uniswap-v4-custom-pool): Foundry-based template for developing custom pool in Uniswap v4 with hooks.
 - [Arrakis' Playground](https://github.com/ArrakisFinance/uni-v4-playground): This playground is a web-based application that allows you to interact with hooks.
 You can use this playground to test your own hooks or to learn more about how hooks work.
 This playground can be used to test the functionality of your hooks by simulating swaps.
 - [Lucas Martin Calderon's Template](https://github.com/LucasMartinCalderon/Uniswap): This repository contains a template for a hook that was created for the ETHGlobal Hackathon.
 This template can be used to create a custom hook that can be used to provide liquidity to a particular pool.